-This 1950 Ford Custom Deluxe is a very nice, low mileage example in Palisade Green.
-It’s a mostly original car with less than 34,000 documented miles on the odometer.
+This 1950 Ford Custom Deluxe is a very nice example in Sportsman Green.
+It’s a mostly original car with less that’s had just 4 owners in its life – the first until 1975.

 The 1950 models were visually very similar to the best-selling 1949 models that had caused a sensation when they were launched.
 While offering just minor refinements and trim changes, Ford had produced a much improved car.
 Gone were the problems with water and dust coming through the cracks in the body and the steering was much improved.
 Also now present were push-button door handles.